Everything You Need to Know About 4-Season Tents

 Today, material advances and the growing interest in backcountry skiing and snowshoeing are making the niche attractive.
 In the past couple years, at least six new tents landed from as many different brands, claiming to be worthy for every season.
 They’re just tough enough for winter camping and just light enough—typically under six pounds—for summer backpacking.
 They’re true year-round tents.

 But questions remain.
 Does anyone actually need one of these tents?
 Are they really a quiver killer?
+And what makes for the best tents.
 To find out, I collated more than a decade of tent testing, including testing all six of these new tents in, well, all four seasons, talked to several of the designers, and interviewed three tent experts.

 3-Season vs. 4-Season